Canadian dollar hits 3-month low on dovish Bank of Canada - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-The Canadian dollar slumped to a more than three-month low against its U.S. counterpart on Wednesday, after a cautious Bank of Canada dampened expectations for another interest rate hike this year.
+The Canadian dollar tumbled to a more than three-month low against its U.S. counterpart on Wednesday, after a cautious Bank of Canada dampened expectations for another interest rate hike this year.

-The central bank held its policy rate steady at 1 per cent, as expected, saying that while less stimulus will be required over time, it will be cautious as it considers future moves given the risks and uncertainties facing the economy.
+The Bank of Canada held its policy rate steady at one per cent, as expected, even as it said the economy was running at or near full capacity, signalling it was willing to let the economy run a little bit hot amid uncertainty over renegotiation of the North American Free Trade Agreement.

 "With the kind of language they used ... it makes you question whether they will be ready to move in December," said Jimmy Jean, senior economist at Desjardins Capital Markets.

-Chances of another hike by the end of the year fell to less than 30 per cent from 37 per cent before the rate decision, the overnight index swaps market showed.
+Perceived chances of another hike by the end of the year fell to less than 30 per cent from 37 per cent before the rate decision, the overnight index swaps market showed.
 The central bank had hiked in July and September, the first rate increases in nearly seven years, after rapid acceleration in Canada's economy in the first half of the year.
-But growth is expected to slow over the coming months.
-At 10:44 a.m.
-ET (1444 GMT), the Canadian dollar was trading at $1.2774 to the greenback, or 78.28 U.S. cents, down 0.8 per cent.

-Bank of Canada Governor Stephen Poloz and Senior Deputy Governor Carolyn Wilkins will hold a press conference at 11:15 a.m.
-ET (1515 GMT).
+The price of oil fell after a surprising increase in U.S. crude inventories.
+U.S. crude prices settled 0.6 per cent lower at US$52.18 a barrel.

-The price of oil, one of Canada's major exports, pulled back from near a four-week high.
-It had gained ground on Tuesday after top exporter Saudi Arabia said it was determined to end a crude glut that has been weighing on the market for three years.
-U.S. crude prices were down 0.36 per cent to US$52.28 a barrel.
-Canadian government bond prices were higher across much of a steeper yield curve.
+Canadian government bond prices were higher across a steeper yield curve, with the two-year up 5.5 cents to yield 1.466 per cent and the 10-year rising 18 cents to yield 2.043 per cent.

-The two-year price rose 4 Canadian cents to yield 1.474 percent and the 10-year edged 2 Canadian cents higher to yield 2.063 percent.
-Canada's 2-year yield fell 4.9 basis points further below its U.S. equivalent to a spread of -13.2 basis points, after U.S. data pointing to strong business spending helped underpin U.S. Treasury yields.
+Canada's 2-year yield fell 5.4 basis points further below its U.S. equivalent to a spread of -13.7 basis points, after U.S. data pointing to strong business spending helped underpin U.S. Treasury yields.